How to Find a Suboxone Doctor Near You

 Finding an Online Suboxone Doctor

 If you are interested in online Suboxone treatment, you will undergo a similar process to find a doctor as you would if you were seeking in-person treatment.
-You will still want to make sure that your online Suboxone doctor has received the SAMHSA waiver and is legally able to provide Suboxone treatment.

 You may start by contacting your primary care physician for referrals, or you may choose to search for online Suboxone doctors using a search engine.